NREL/buildstockbatch/docs/project_defn.rst

 -  ``weather_files_path``: Where on this machine to find the zipped weather files.
 This can be absolute or relative (to this file)

 All zipped weather files are contained in the `Box <https://nrel.app.box.com/folder/108861105291>`_ folder.
-This folder contains ResStock TMY3, AMY 2012 through AMY 2017 weather data for each of the 215 weather locations specified in ResStock.
+This folder contains ResStock TMY3, AMYs 2012, 2016, 2017, and 2018 weather data for each of the 215 weather locations specified in ResStock.

 Weather Files Naming Convention